alexchantastic/figma-export/README.md

 ## Requirements

-- node (v20.15.x)
+- node (v20 LTS)
-- npm (v10.7.x)
+- npm (v10 LTS)

 Other versions may work, but have not been officially tested.

-You will also need a [Figma access token](https://www.figma.com/developers/api#authentication) that you can generate through your Figma user profile settings.
+You will also need a [Figma access token](https://www.figma.com/developers/api#authentication) with scope access to **file content** that you can generate through your Figma user profile settings.

 ## Installation